cms-dev/cms/docs/Running CMS.rst

 As for the distribution of services, usually there is one ResourceService for each machine, one instance for each of LogService, ScoringService, Checker, EvaluationService, AdminWebServer, and one or more instances of ContestWebServer and Worker.
 Again, if there are more than one Worker, we recommend to run them on different machines.

-We suggest and support out-of-the-box using CMS over Ubuntu 14.10.
+We suggest using CMS over Ubuntu.
 Yet, CMS can be successfully run on different Linux distributions.
 Non-Linux operating systems are not supported.

-You can replicate the service handling the contestant-facing web server, :file:`cmsContestWebServer`; in this case, you need to configure a load balancer in front of them.
-We suggest to use nginx for that, and provide a sample configuration for it at :gh_blob:`config/nginx.conf.sample` (this file also configures nginx to act as a HTTPS endpoint and to force secure connections, by redirecting HTTP to HTTPS).
+We recommend using nginx in front of the (one or more) :file:`cmsContestWebServer` instances serving the contestant interface.
+Using a load balancer is required when having multiple instances of :file:`cmsContestWebServer`, but even in case of a single instance, we suggest using nginx to secure the connection, providing an HTTPS endpoint and redirecting it to :file:`cmsContestWebServer`'s HTTP interface.

+See :gh_blob:`config/nginx.conf.sample` for a sample nginx configuration.
 This file probably needs to be adapted to your distribution if it is not Ubuntu: try to merge it with the file you find installed by default.
 For additional information see the official nginx `documentation <http://wiki.nginx.org/HttpUpstreamModule>`_ and `examples <http://wiki.nginx.org/LoadBalanceExample>`_.
-Note that without the ``ip_hash`` option some features might not always work as expected.
+Note that without the ``ip_hash`` option some CMS features might not always work as expected.

 Logs